Division: Behavioral Health and Recovery Services

 We strive to provide Integrated and culturally sensitive services by mental health clinicians, psychiatrists, alcohol and drug counselors, peers, family partners and other professionals through county clinics, community agencies and a private provider network.

-We offer outpatient, inpatient, residential, rehabilitation, detoxification and medicated assisted treatment, autism and other services for individuals who are eligible for Medi-Cal (we are the mental health and substance use plan for Medi-Cal beneficiaries residing in San Mateo County), Medicare, member’s of the Health Plan of San Mateo and in some instances, individuals with private insurance.
+We offer outpatient, inpatient, residential, rehabilitation, detoxification and medicated assisted treatment and other services for individuals who are eligible for Medi-Cal (we are the mental health and substance use plan for Medi-Cal beneficiaries residing in San Mateo County), Medicare, member’s of the Health Plan of San Mateo and in some instances, individuals with private insurance.
 We also assist uninsured and undocumented residents of San Mateo County and people of any age in a major crisis.

 Pregnant and parenting women receive priority admission to substance use services.